 Dr. Jeremy Nathans is a professor of molecular biology and genetics, neuroscience and ophthalmology at the Johns Hopkins University School of Medicine.
 His research focuses on molecular mechanisms of visual system development, function, and disease.

 Dr. Nathans is responsible for landmark discoveries that have changed our understanding of how humans see the world.
-His investigations into the mechanisms that allow us to see colors led him to identify the genes that code for color-vision receptors in the light-sensing cones of the retina.
-This breakthrough finding allowed him to show that variations in these genes cause color blindness.
-His work has also led to new understandings of the development, function and survival of the retina.
+Over a career that has spanned more than 45-years, Dr. Nathans’ research has focused on the development and function of the retina and on the mechanisms of retinal disease.
+His early investigations into the mechanisms that allow us to see colors led him to identify the genes that code for color-vision receptors in the light-sensing cones of the retina.
+His most recent work on retinal vascular disease has led to the development of a new therapeutic approach to diabetic retinopathy that is currently being evaluated in clinical trials.